-A NECESSARY ENGAGEMENT ENGLAMENT Reinventing America's Relations with the Macdin World EMILE NAKHLEH A Necessary Engagement, by Emile Nakhleh-A a former US Government Intelligence agent, and a Palestinian Christian, Nakhleh offers much insight and wisdom into the issue of how the US Government has treated Islam, from an insider's perspective, and offers solid advice on how the new administration should proceed to improve relations with the Muslim world.
+Recommended Reading A Necessary Engagement, by Emile Nakhleh-A a former US Government Intelligence agent, and a Palestinian Christian, Nakhleh A NECESSARY offers much insight and wisdom into the issue of how the US ENGAGEMENT Government has treated Islam, from an insider's perspective, and offers solid advice on how the new administration should proceed to improve relations with the Muslim world.
 His book is short, but rich.
-DYING TO WIN The strategic logic of suicide terrorisw Robert A. Pape Dying to Win: The Strategic Logic of Suicide Terrorism, by Robert Pape-This book, which was originally published in 2005, is a systematic presentation of ground-breaking research on suicide terrorism.
-Compiling an all-inclusive database of incidents of suicide terror from 1980-2003, Pape looks at what common threats link the over 300 incidents.
-His conclusion is that nationalist movements confronting an occupation by a democratic state that is of a different religion are most likely to employ suicide terrorism.
+EMILE NAKHLEH Dving to Win: The Strategic Logic of Suicide Terrorism, by Robert DYING Pape-This book, which was originally published in 2005, is a TO systematic presentation of ground-breaking research on suicide terrorism.
+Compiling an all-inclusive database of incidents of suicide WIN terror from 1980-2003, Pape looks at what common threats link the THE STRATEGIC LOGIC over 300 incidents.
+His conclusion is that nationalist movements ROBERT A. PAPE confronting an occupation by a democratic state that is of a different religion are most likely to employ suicide terrorism.
 His cases are strong, and his conclusion is convincing.
 Religion, including Islam, is not a primary motivating factor, and this is an important finding.
 Pape's book has become a seminal study in the few years since it was published, and has important recommendations for reforming US foreign policy.
-PEACE OUT DIDLE EASTERN TRAVELS AND THE SEARCH FOR RECONCILIATION Peace out of Reach: Middle Eastern Travels and the Search for Reconciliation, by Stephen Eric Bronner-This book is a collection of essays on countries such as Syria, Iraq, Iran, and the Sudan, and on political theory.
+Peace out of Reach: Middle Eastern Travels and the Search for PEACE OUT Reconciliation, by Stephen Eric Bronner-This book is a collection of essays on countries such as Syria, Iraq, Iran, and the Sudan, and on political theory.
 Bronner is a political scientist, and writes here from his informed and direct experience about the Middle East, asserting the need for a "cosmopolitan sensibility."
 His interest is high, and his writing is lucid.
 Bronner's book will make the reader want to learn more about history.
-Bronner's approach to social and political relations as they pertain to the Middle East is helpful and can move the discussion forward.
-CARD CARDNER LASE CHARDARDE Dr Mate Barrs Last Chance: The Middle East in the Balance , by David Gardner-This short, but dense, volume is an excellent review of the contemporary history of US (and European) engagement with the Middle East, with helpful analysis and reasonable policy recommendations for the future of relations in the region and with Islam.
-TENER AND THE RESULT OF THE AND THE AN The Record of the Paper: How the New York Times Misreports US Foreign Policy by Howard Friel and Richard Falk, and Israel-Palestine on Record: How the New York Times Misreports Conflict in the Middle East, by Richard Falk-These companion books are meticulously researched and reveal, for some, surprising findings.
-On Iraq and Israel/Palestine, the "paper of record" has not been a faithful chronicler of events and debate, argue the authors.
+Bronner's approach to social and political relations STEPHEN FRIC BRONNER as they pertain to the Middle East is helpful and can move the discussion forward.
+Last Chance: The Middle East in the Balance, by David Gardner-This short, but dense, volume is an excellent review of the contemporary history of US (and European) engagement with the Middle East, with helpful analysis and reasonable policy recommendations for the future of relations in the region and with Islam.
+The Record of the Paper: How the New York Times Misreports US Foreign Policy by Howard Friel and Richard Falk, and Israel-Palestine on Record: How the New York Times Misreports Conflict in the Middle East, by Richard Falk-These companion books are meticulously researched and reveal, for some, surprising findings.
+On Iraq and

+Israel/Palestine, the "paper of record" has not been a faithful chronicler of events and debate, argue the authors.
 Correctives are necessary, and the reading audience should know of the critique offered in these books.